Have you noticed patches of dimpled skin on your body?

 Moving and sweating might also help to minimize the appearance of cellulite.
 It helps to detoxify the body, removing toxins from those fat deposits.
 It will also help to improve the overall appearance of your body by tightening, toning and lengthening so that even if your cellulite is there, the overall appearance of your body will be more flattering.

 And lastly, essential oils.
 Many essential oils are naturally anti-bacterial, anti-fungal, anti-inflammatory and help deliver oxygen to our cells.
 All of these things help to rid the body of toxins.
-Citrus oils, like grapefruit oil, have been shown to help dissolving fats.
+Citrus oils, like grapefruit oil, have been shown to help to dissolve fat tissue.

 So I made an awesome DIY whipped cellulite eraser cream!
 I’ve already gone through one batch and have seen positive results.
 Try it out for yourself!
 [Please though, make sure you are using a high quality oil so you are not introducing even more toxins into your body this way!
 To learn more about what I use, click here.